alphasaft/Micro/docs/handbook.md

 You can provide multiple checkers if needed ; they'll be run in the provided order, meaning every checker can assume the AST it's checking passed the previous tests.
 Checkers mainly serve two purposes :

 * Split responsabilities.
 This way, our DemoReducer just... well, reduces.
 * Optimize the checking process.
 For instance, if you wrote a `for`-loop macro, and enforced the syntax correctness in the `DemoReducer`, it would be checked once per loop, leading to huge overhead.
 If enforced in the `DemoChecker`, on the other hand, the body is checked only once.
-This also holds if you wanted to add some kind of type system.